Quackers-2-0/WRITEUPS/YBN-CTF-2025/OSINT/Travelling Intern 2/README.md

 # Solution

-An archived version of the Instagram post was retrieved using archive.ph.
-A Base64-encoded string was extracted and decoded to geographic coordinates.
+An archived version of the Instagram post, https://www.instagram.com/p/DSEJlHOEzTe/, was retrieved using archive.ph, https://archive.ph/.
+A Base64-encoded string was extracted, MzEuMTQzMzUwNCwxMjEuNjU3OTA3NQ==, and decoded to geographic coordinates, 31.1433504,121.6579075.
 Mapping the coordinates using Google Maps revealed Shanghai Disneyland Park.

 # Flag